jhsu802701/rails_from_scratch_rails5/07-03-pgadmin.md

 * The pgAdmin GUI browser makes viewing the database contents a much easier process.

 ### Downloading and Installing pgAdmin
-* If your host environment is Debian Linux, Ubuntu Linux, or one of their derivatives, enter the command "sudo apt-get install pgadmin3". pgAdmin will install in a few minutes.
+* If your host environment is Debian Linux, Ubuntu Linux, or one of their derivatives, enter the command "sudo apt-get install pgadmin3" in the HOST environment. pgAdmin will install in a few minutes.
 * If your host environment is OS X or Windows, go to the [pgAdmin page](https://www.pgadmin.org/).
 Follow the instructions for downloading and installing SQLite Browser.

 ### Setting up PostgreSQL